Developer Guide

 Test case:

-edit 1 r/volunteer n/alex
+edit 1 r/volunteer n/alexfollowed byredo

 Expected: After the first command, the first volunteer in the volunteer list will have their name edited to “alex” from “Alex Yeoh”.

-command will not be reversed.
+Subsequently, when theredocommand is executed, theundooperation of thedelete 3 r/volunteercommand will not be reversed.
 Error details indicating “No previous undo operation to be reversed” shown in the status message.
 Status bar remains the same.

 -